crisluengo/doxpp/README.md

 4. If a templated type is used as the type of a parameter or variable, it is not linked to the documentation for that type.
 5. Link override and overridden functions together.
+6. There's no way to have the literal text "`\ref`" (and similar commands) in the documentation, we need to avoid matching commands inside backticks or in code blocks.

 Things that CLang doesn't tell us:

 1. Clang doesn't easily report on pre-processor macros.
 Instead of making things complicated, we just require adding the `\macro` (or `\def`) command at the top of the documentation block.
 2. Clang doesn't say if an override function is `final`.
+3. Clang doesn't say if a variable or function is `constexpr`, but we worked our way around that.

 # License